 Mistakes on your credit report, like repaid debt and charge-offs more than seven years old (the length of time that past debt stays on your credit report), can keep you from getting the best rates possible if not corrected.

 2. Pay Off Your Old Debt:

-If you find yourself needing to consolidate debt and you own your own home, obtaining a home equity loan or line of credit may be a viable option for you.
-A home equity loan is an adjustable (variable) or fixed interest rate loan secured by the equity of your home, and the interest that you pay on it (unlike with a credit card) is usually tax-deductible.
+If you need to consolidate debt and own your own home, obtaining a home equity loan or line of credit may be a viable option for you.
+A home equity loan is an adjustable (variable) or fixed interest rate loan secured by your home's equity, and the interest that you pay on it (unlike with a credit card) is usually tax-deductible.
 Taking out this type of loan can jump-start you towards debt repayment, consolidation, and better loan rates and credit offers in the future.

 3. Consider A Refinance or a Second Mortgage:

-Another way for homeowners to rebuild their credit is to refinance their mortgage, even if you feel that might not qualify for the most optimal rate because of your current credit score.
-Refinancing, like a home equity loan, can be a powerful tool in credit rehabilitation.
+Another way for homeowners to rebuild their credit is to refinance their mortgage, even if they feel they might not qualify for the most optimal rate because of their current credit score.
+Like a home equity loan, refinancing can be a powerful tool in credit rehabilitation.

-Refinancing could also lower your interest rate, which could save you money in the future.
+Refinancing could also lower your interest rate, saving you money in the future.
 With the cash-out refinance option, which involves refinancing your home for more than the actual cost, you could end up walking away with extra money that can be used to pay off debt.

-If you don't qualify for a refinance, or if you are planning on selling your property soon, a second mortgage may also be a way to consolidate debt.
-Also, a second mortgage can also save you money if refinancing would mean taking on a higher interest rate than the terms of your current loan.
+If you don't qualify for a refinance or plan on selling your property soon, a second mortgage may also be a way to consolidate debt.
+A second mortgage can also save money if refinancing would mean taking on a higher interest rate than the terms of your current loan.